Kyle Aaron wrote:

 No, he sweats and burns, he works hard.
 He doesn't use some silly "study" to justify his lack of progress.
 He eats a lot & lifts a lot, and sometimes does crunches too.
 This isn't easy, self IMPROVEMENT isn't supposed to be.

 How much protein someone eats has very little to do with if they keep lifting OTHER than if they DON'T EAT ENOUGH, MAKE NO PROGRESS because they under ate and quit from frustration.

 different types of proteins and so on, and the financial and organisational burden of having 6 meals a day and buying and carting around buckets of protein powder and supplements.

-I gain quite nice from 3 meals a day & one snack, and my extreme "burden" protein powder, never leaves my kitchen counter.
+I gain quite nice from 3 meals a day & one snack, and my extreme "burden" protein powder, never leaves my k-word counter.
 I bring lunch & a jar of PB to work.
 You know thinking about it now, I should just quit, that is a lot of work.